metasong/iam-data/documents/design patterns_191.md

 * Encapsulate object creation in a separate (factory) object.
 That is, define an interface (AbstractFactory) for creating objects, and implement the interface.
 * A class delegates object creation to a factory object instead of creating objects directly.

+### builder
+The Builder design pattern solves problems like:

+* How can a class (the same construction process) create different representations of a complex object?
+* How can a class that includes creating a complex object be simplified?

+The Builder design pattern describes how to solve such problems:

+* Encapsulate creating and assembling the parts of a complex object in a separate Builder object.
+* A class delegates object creation to a Builder object instead of creating the objects directly.

 ### factory methord

 ![=100%*](https://upload.wikimedia.org/wikipedia/commons/4/43/W3sDesign_Factory_Method_Design_Pattern_UML.jpg)